-You can have the biggest impact on children by understanding and supporting the most critical needs.
+You can have the biggest impact on children and families in your neighborhood by understanding and supporting the most critical needs.

-Homes For Siblings
+Homes for Siblings

-Every day, we strive to keep siblings together ... but it's difficult.
+Every day, we strives to keep siblings together... but it's difficult.
 There just aren't enough foster homes able to accommodate two, three, four, even five or more children at a time.